 Abstract

 AAC Springfield is a high protein soybean [Glycine max (L.) Merr.] cultivar developed by the Ottawa Research and Development Centre, Agriculture and Agri-Food Canada, Ottawa, Ontario.
-It is intended for production in 2400 to 2600 crop heat unit areas of Manitoba, Ontario and Quebec.
-AAC Springfield was issued Certificate of Eligibility for Certification No. 1864-2016 by the Canadian Seed Growers’ Association on 10 May 2016.
-AAC Springfield was granted Plant Breeders’ Rights certificate number 5799 on 16 August 2018.
+It is intended for production in 2400 to 2600 crop heat unit areas of Manitoba, Ontario, and Quebec.
+AAC Springfield has a unique combination of high protein, high 11S:7S ratio, and early maturity.

 Get full access to this article